carrieccc/carrieccc.github.io/content/authors/admin/_index.md

 ## About Me

-Hi!
-I will be an Assistant Professor at Faculty of Human Sciences, Waseda University from April 1st.
-I focus on applying human-computer interaction (HCI), artificial intelligence (AI) methods, VR methods for health applications and education applications.
+Hello!
+I will be starting as an Assistant Professor at the Faculty of Human Sciences, Waseda University, Japan, on April 1st.
+My research focuses on applying human-computer interaction (HCI), artificial intelligence (AI) methods, and virtual reality (VR) techniques to model human behavior in the context of health analytics and educational applications aimed at enhancing human well-being.